mirkin/setups/iosdev.md

 * tmp like Library/Caches but deleted more often
 * iCloud Container

+### UserDefaults

-UserDefaults - If your data is <1meg good for little settings and preferences. (used to be called NSUserDefaults) Library/Preferences/info.myapp.mobile.plist
+UserDefaults - If your data is < 1 Meg good for little settings and preferences. (used to be called NSUserDefaults) Library/Preferences/info.myapp.mobile.plist

 UserDefaults.standard gets shared defaults singleton object.